lunaria-bee/tetris/README.md

 # tetris
 Terminal tetris using ncurses.
-Although rudimentary and unfinished, you can now play a full game from beginning to end.
+Although rudimentary and unfinished, you can still play a full game from beginning to end.

 ## Controls